nexus-xyz/nexus-zkvm/examples/README.md

 This repository contains a set of Nexus VM example programs.
 The default binary (`src/main.rs`), is a basic "hello world" program.
-More complex programs can be found in `src/bin`.
+More complex programs can also be found within.

 ## Using nexus-rt